choojs/choo/README.md

 going to be _before_ you render it - no cheating!

 Secondly, the `send()` method inside `router` and `view` has been disabled.
-If you call it your program will crash (give it a try, just to see!)
+If you call it your program will crash.

 Disabling all these things means that your program will render [`O(n)`][big-o] (computer science speak for "constant time"), which is super neat.
 Off to